FCICB/Banking-System/README.md

 ### After create an account the user can do Transaction:
 - Deposite
--Withdraw
+- Withdraw
--Display account info
+- Display account info
--transfer money
+- transfer money
--display all transactions
+- display all transactions
--check his/her balance
+- check his/her balance